swiftlang/swift-package-manager/Documentation/SystemModules.md

 see the header is called simply "ogg.h".
 Pay attention to capitalization; note that we provide `CPOSIX` and not `CPosix`, because POSIX is an acronym and is typically spelled all-caps.

+We also need to create an empty Package.swift file to let the package manager know `CVorbis` is a package.
+Finally, we need to initialize this directory as a Git repository, adding all the files we created, and tagging it with a version number for the package manager to use:

+    CVorbis$ touch Package.swift
+    CVorbis$ git init
+    CVorbis$ git add .
+    CVorbis$ git ci -m "Creating module package" CVorbis$ git tag 1.0.0

 Back in our example app we need a `Package.swift` that depends on CVorbis:

 ```swift